 Perform duties related to the purchase, sale, or holding of securities.
 Duties include writing orders for stock purchases or sales, computing transfer taxes, verifying stock transactions, accepting and delivering securities, tracking stock price fluctuations, computing equity, distributing dividends, and keeping records of daily transactions and holdings.

 What you can expect to experience while on the job

-Employment of financial clerks is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
-Detailed projected growth rates for these occupations are viewable in the table.
-The availability of online tools, which allow financial customers to perform many tasks themselves, is expected to slow future employment growth and has reduced demand for many of these occupations, including credit authorizers, checkers and clerks, procurement clerks, and new accounts clerks.
-Similarly, productivity-enhancing technology is slowing demand for other clerks, such as payroll and timekeeping clerks.
-Billing and posting clerks, loan interviewers and clerks, and insurance claims and policy processing clerks do tasks that are less susceptible to automation, namely contacting and interviewing applicants and customers to gather information.
+Employment of financial clerks is projected to show little or no change from 2019 to 2029.
+The availability of online tools, which allow financial customers to perform many tasks themselves, is expected to reduce demand for occupations such as new accounts clerks, procurement clerks, and credit authorizers, checkers, and clerks.
+Similarly, productivity-enhancing technology is expected to reduce demand for other clerks, such as payroll and timekeeping clerks and insurance claims and policy processing clerks.
+Billing and posting clerks and loan interviewers and clerks do tasks that are less susceptible to automation, namely contacting and interviewing applicants and customers to gather information.
 Therefore, these clerks are expected to see employment growth in line with the healthcare, banking, and insurance industries, respectively.Read More